 - Football stadiums are used for less than 30 days per year

-- Scoring occurs three ways: Touchdowns (6 points), extra points (one point), field goals (3 points), and safetys (2 points)
+- Scoring occurs four ways: Touchdowns (6 points), extra points (one point), field goals (3 points), and safetys (2 points)

 - The game has evolved to feature passing and therefore reduced use of running plays

 - Scoring is the main point of excitement, followed by passing or running plays that gain large chunks of yardage

 - Football fans have a near-religious fervor for the game and their team

 The Lean consultant determines that the game has far too much idle time, that players are too large and strong, and that most players are not actually needed given that only a few perform that value-added work of scoring points.
 The following recommendations for improvement to American football are made to the Commissioner and team owners:

 In Lean football, there are three players on field instead of 11.
 On offense, the quarterback has the combined role of center, passer, and running back.
 There is one blocker/running back, and one running back/receiver.
 On defense, there is one lineman, one middle linebacker, and one safety.
 There are no goal posts, and hence no need for an extra point/field goal kicker.
 There is no punter.
 There are no special teams.